Blair Ashby 720-789-4000

 Self-discipline

-The practice of keeping ones mind and activities focused on your primary goal in a situation.
+• The practice of keeping ones mind and activities focused on one's primary goal in a situation.

 Sense of Self